 There can be significant errors made for those potential applicants who choose to fill out all the relevant forms they need for their SSD applications on their own.
 These significant errors can effect your case.
 Entrusting an experienced SSD attorney to assist you is your best chance for ensuring that the forms are completed properly.
 An attorney can make sure that you have all relevant and up to date forms and also that the forms have the necessary information that the Social Security Administration is seeking.

 Are you looking to file an application for SSD/SSI benefits?
-Consider the Law Office of Neil H. Good to assist you with your case.
-Contact our office online or call #(847) 577-4476 for a free case evaluation.
+Consider The Good Law Group to assist you with your case.
+Contact our office online or call (847) 577-4476 for a free case evaluation.